 Fighting the Stigma

-With approximately 50,000 new cases of HIV in the United States each year, it’s time we start talking.
-Join our program as we educate ourselves on HIV/AIDS, the resource disparities faced by certain demographics who are combatingthe infection, and the stigmas that the HIV/Aids community face often preventing these important conversations.
-Learning alongside The Jerusalem House, a permanent housing facility for individuals living with HIV/AIDS, and Someone Cares Inc., we are excited for a week of immersion into action, advocacy, and education.
+With approximately 50,000 new cases of HIV each year and 1 in 8 people suffering from food insecurity in the United States, it’s time we start talking.
+Join our program as we educate ourselves on HIV/AIDs, the stigma around it, resource disparities and their intersectionalities.
+We will be learning alongside Jerusalem House, a permanent housing facility for individuals living with HIV/AIDs, and Open Hand, an organization that provides nutritional care and education to help combat chronic diseases and improve the quality of life for individuals.
+We are excited for a week of immersion into action, advocacy, and education!